 The artist defined the project as follows, “Between March and June 2019, I invited a number of artists to join me and work, separately and for a short period of time, in the city of Sulaymaniyah (Slemani in Kurdish), in the Kurdistan region of Iraq, where I had moved since April 2018.
 The result of these invitations resulted in a program, privately, of artist residencies and long-distance collaborations, bringing the practices of each of the participants to a necessary confrontation with the territory.”

-Five exhibition tables, one for each author, specially designed by Giacomo Sponzilli, cross-present the objects, and the photographic and documentary materials (documents, notes, maps) made by the participants in the residencies and collected by Tribbioli during the course of the entire program to narrate and contextualize everyone’s experiences in the field.
+Five exhibition tables, one for each author, specially designed by Giacomo Sponzilli, cross-present the objects and the photographic and documentary materials (documents, notes, maps) made by the participants in the residencies.
+They were collected by Tribbioli during the course of the entire program in order to narrate and contextualize everyone’s experiences in the field.

 The exhibition is set up as if it were a path inside an artist’s studio and preserves the atmosphere of the work and the project in the phase of its construction: a single installation, to restore the dimension of research in progress and the environment in which the artists worked and shaped their works during the residency period.